-The network of streets within the Place Type shall form an interconnected pattern with multiple intersections and resulting block sizes as designated in the requirements for the Place Type.
-Refer to Place Type Summary Tables for applicable standards.
+The network of streets within the District shall form an interconnected pattern with multiple intersections and resulting block sizes as designated in the requirements for the District.
+See Table (1), I-Drive Summary Table.

-- The arrangement of streets shall provide for the continuation of existing streets from adjoining areas into new developments. - (2) Cul-de-sac and dead end streets are prohibited.
-This prohibition does not include stub-out streets used for future connections. - (3) Streets shall follow natural features rather than interrupting or dead-ending at the feature. - (4) Streets shall be designed as described in Sec. xxx, Street Types. - (5) In three way intersections, the terminating street should end in an natural feature, open space or building facade.
+- (1) The arrangement of streets shall provide for the continuation of existing streets from adjoining areas into new developments. - (2) Cul-de-sac and dead end streets are prohibited. - (3) Streets shall follow natural features rather than interrupting or dead-ending at the feature. - (4) Streets shall be designed as described in Sec.
+38-862, Street Types. - (5) In three way intersections, the terminating street should end in an natural feature, open space or building facade.